False Honeypot Ants (P. imparis)

 - Prenolepis imparis tend to diapause during the hottest of the summer months.
 Keep them at around 75-78 from May-August.

-- Once this summer diapause occurs, the queens should begin to lay eggs and feed the brood entirely off of the workers food storage.
+- Once this summer diapause occurs, the queens should begin to lay eggs and the ants will feed the brood mostly off of the workers food storage.
+They may still accept food.

 - Once workers begin to eclose again, the colony will become active and you can feed them until hibernation again.